Merovex/merovex.com/_writing-tips/writing-standards.md

 width: 600px;
 "></div>

-*Parochialism—created for the safely defined boundaries of a certain community.
+* Parochialism---created for the safely defined boundaries of a certain community.
-*Promote strong values.
+* Promote strong values.
 * Teach a lesson
 * Happy Ending, Good prevails over evil
-*Adhere to a code of decency--this is changing & some are getting edgier (especially in terms of violence & blood & gore), but there are still boundaries that won’t be crossed, especially in regards to sexuality and language.
+* Adhere to a code of decency---this is changing & some are getting edgier (especially in terms of violence & blood & gore), but there are still boundaries that won’t be crossed, especially in regards to sexuality and language.
-*Typical remarks from readers: Christian books leave me feeling hopeful, I enjoy getting a lesson about how to live out
+* Typical remarks from readers: Christian books leave me feeling hopeful, I enjoy getting a lesson about how to live out